RasmusRossetti/Node.ts-api-postgresql-crud/README.md

-# Node.ts-api-postgresql-crud
+# How to start

-An api built with node and typescript connected to postgresql db.
+1. npm install
+2. npm run dev